Youplala/DateABot/data/nlu.md

 - We should go to the restaurant tonight
 - May I invite you to the restaurant sometime?

+## intent:choose_date_date
+- Tomorrow evening at around 7pm is fine ?
+- I'm available in two weeks, is it fine for you?
+- 8pm then?

 ## regex:Do you know
 - Do you know